somdipto/Sodai/resources/browser/install.md

-#  Baidu&Bing search support for
+# Baidu & Bing Search Support

-for baidu and bing search support on client
+For Baidu and Bing search support on client

 ## Installation

-before to package,run this commond in project root directory:
+Before packaging, run this command in the project root directory:

 ```
 npx playwright install chromium
 ```

 ## Copy

-move chromium to project resources
+Move Chromium to project resources

-for Mac:
+For Mac:

 ```
 cp -r ~/Library/Caches/ms-playwright/chromium_headless_shell-*/* resources/browser/chromium/
 ```

-for windows is the same
+For Windows, it is the same.

-and complie your project
+Then compile your project.